-In today’s data-driven world, educators and administrators are continually seeking new ways to improve their eLearning courses and programs.
-Moodle offers powerful learning analytics tools to help optimize the learning experience and achieve better outcomes for both learners and organizations.
+In today’s data-driven world, educators and administrators are continually seeking new ways to improve their eLearning courses and programmes.
+Moodle offers powerful learning analytics tools to help optimise the learning experience and achieve better outcomes for both learners and organisations.
 This blog will explore the role of learning analytics in education, the various types of learning analytics, and how Moodle’s core functionalities, plugins, and certified integrations can support data-driven decision-making in eLearning.

 Understanding learning analytics

-Learning analytics refers to the process of measuring, collecting, analyzing, and reporting data about learners to gain deeper insights into their learning experiences and optimize the eLearning environment.
-This data-driven approach helps educators and organizations better understand how learning occurs and develop best practices to support student development, engagement, and success.
+Learning analytics refers to the process of measuring, collecting, analysing, and reporting data about learners to gain deeper insights into their learning experiences and optimise the eLearning environment.
+This data-driven approach helps educators and organisations better understand how learning occurs and develop best practices to support student development, engagement, and success.

 Learning analytics in education